FluffyDoesStuff/Fluffys-Shaded-World/README.md

-# Shaderpack
-This is my shader.
-You cant steal any of the code in it and say it's your own. idk why you would want to steal my pack tho...
+<h1>Fluffy's Shaded World HIGH</h1>

+<strong>THIS IS NOT A RAY-TRACED SHADER</strong>

+This is a shaderpack I've been working on for a bit.
+I's being updated pretty frequently.

+This shaderpack is open source and can be edited.
+Please do not take and reupload this as your own.
+(That's stealing.
+You wouldn't want to do that would you?)